 When you’ve lost some weight, reward yourself, but not with food.
 Instead, stay in bed late, buy yourself something, attend a sporting event, go to a movie, etc.

 Fill a jar with the money you would have spent on snacks and buy something at the end of the month.

 Many people slowly regain the weight they have lost.
 Here are some tips on how to keep off those pounds.
 First, make sure that your Daily Calorie Cap is accurate.
 Now that you have lost some weight, most likely your Calorie Cap is lower than when you started your diet.
 Ask your doctor to help you find your new calorie cap.

 Exercise is one of the best ways to keep from regaining those lost pounds.

 Eat a healthy diet.
 Ask your doctor for suggestions on healthy diets or ask to sit with a nutritionist who can help you identify different diets that will be tasty and low in calories.

-Continue to use the tools in this packet, such as the Calorie Wheel and the Picture Portion Guide and reading food labels.
+Continue to use the tools in this packet, such as the WebMD Food Calculator, Picture Portion Guidelines and Reading Food Labels.
 You may need to start using the Calorie Log if you are re-gaining weight because the Log will help you keep track of how many calories you are eating.